AliMamdouh2025/STM_Tranning_Advanced/Simple_Linux_Distro.md

-Here's a professional and organized README based on your instructions:

 # Create Linux System Distro on QEMU ARM

 🔧 This guide outlines the steps to create a minimalistic Linux system using QEMU, ARM architecture, the Linux kernel, and BusyBox.
 It includes instructions on compiling the kernel, creating a root filesystem (RootFS), and running the system on QEMU ARM Versatile PB board.